Ryand1234/Incampus-JWT-auth/README.md

 Endpoint: https://incampusbackend.herokuapp.com/api/user/posts

 To check the working of this JWT auth, a "posts" array has been created.
 The user which logs in will only see their post as a JSON reply.

+#### 5.Google
+/auth/google

+Call this link using front end for google Authentication

+#### 6.Facebook
+/auth/facebook

+call this link using front end for Facebook Authentication